googlearchive/cloud-pubsub-samples-java/cmdline-pull/README.md

 - Enable the "Google Cloud Pub/Sub" API under "APIs & auth > APIs."

-- Go to "Credentials" and create a new Service Account, then download a new P12 key.
+- Go to "Credentials" and create a new Service Account, then download a new JSON file.

 - Set the following environment variables.

-  - SERVICE_ACCOUNT_EMAIL: The e-mail address of your service account.
-  - P12_PATH: The path of your p12 key file.
+  - GOOGLE_APPLICATION_CREDENTIALS: the file path to the downloaded JSON file.

 ## Build the application